Herbert Mullin

-In a terrible coincidence for the people of the greater Santa Cruz region, Mullin and Edmund Kemper overlapped in their 1972 to 1973 murder sprees, adding confusion to the police investigations and ending with both being arrested, within a few weeks of each other, after the deaths of 21 people.
+Mullin and Edmund Kemper overlapped in their 1972 to 1973 murder sprees, adding confusion to the police investigations and ending with both being arrested within a few weeks of each other after the deaths of 21 people.

 Early life, education, and mental health issues

 Herbert William Mullin was born on April 18, 1947, in Salinas, California.
 His father was reportedly stern but not abusive.
-Not long before Mullin's fifth birthday, the family had moved to San Francisco.
+Not long before Mullin's fifth birthday, the family moved to San Francisco.

-Mullin had numerous friends at school and was voted "Most Likely to Succeed" when he was 16 by his classmates at San Lorenzo Valley High School.
-He experienced difficulty in life at this time, largely due to paranoid schizophrenic disorder.
-Shortly after graduating from San Lorenzo Valley High School, one of Mullin's friends, Dean Richardson, was killed in a car accident the summer after graduation in June 1965, and Mullin was devastated.
-He built "shrines" to Dean in his room and became obsessed with reincarnation.
+Mullin had numerous friends at school and was voted "Most Likely to Succeed" when he was 16 by his classmates at San Lorenzo Valley High School, yet he also experienced difficulties at this time, largely due to paranoid schizophrenic disorder.
+Shortly after they graduated from San Lorenzo Valley High School in 1965, one of Mullin's friends, Dean Richardson, was killed in a car accident, devastating Mullin.
+He built "shrines" to Richardson in his room and became obsessed with the idea of reincarnation.

 In 1969, Mullin was admitted to Mendocino State Hospital.
-Over the next few years, he entered various mental hospitals, but was discharged after spells as being no harm to himself or others.
-In total, he had been committed to five mental hospitals.
-By the time he was in his mid-twenties, he had a diagnosis of paranoid schizophrenia, accelerated by his usage of LSD and marijuana.
+Over the next few years, he entered various mental hospitals but was discharged after spells as being no harm to himself or others.
+In total, he was committed to five mental hospitals.
+By the time he was in his mid-twenties, he had a diagnosis of paranoid schizophrenia, accelerated by his usage of LSD and cannabis.